Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: Building the HMC algorithm

-It is essential to note that in practice, proposals are not accepted with probability one.
-This is due to the fact that the Hamiltonian does not remain constant as a result of the inherent inaccuracies associated with the numerical methods employed to approximate the Hamiltonian dynamics.

-It should be noted that the greater the accuracy of the approximation method employed, the closer the value of the difference $H\left(q_{i-1}, p_{i-1}\right) - H\left(q_{i}, p_{i}\right)$ will be to zero.
+It is essential to note that, in practice, proposals are not accepted with probability one.
+This is because the Hamiltonian does not remain constant as a result of the inherent inaccuracies associated with the numerical methods employed to approximate the Hamiltonian dynamics (i.e., to solve Hamilton's equations).
+In fact, the higher the accuracy of the approximation method used, the closer $H(q_{i-1}, p_{i-1}) - H(q_{i}, p_{i})$ is to zero.
 Consequently, the value of $r$ in \eqref{unoh} will be closer to one.
 Therefore, the greater the precision of the numerical method employed, the closer the acceptance rate will be to one.

-Although theoretically, the acceptance rate in HMC is $100 \%$, it is not optimal to accept all proposals.
-In \cite{nota2} it is proved that when the dimension of the target distribution tends to infinity and under other hypotheses made to the Leapfrog algorithm, it is fulfilled that the optimal acceptance rate in HMC converges to $65.1 \%$.
+Although, theoretically, all proposals are accepted, this is suboptimal.
+In \cite{nota2} it was shown that when the dimension of the target distribution tends to infinity (and under other assumptions imposed on the Leapfrog algorithm), the optimal acceptance rate in HMC is $65.1 \%$.